kumar325/RandomizerPlus-Android-App/README.md

 play.google.com/store/apps/details?id=com.kumar.randomizerplus

-Old Android Studio App Project
+∗ Created a randomizer app and submitted it to Google Play store in 2022

-∗ Created a randomizer app and submitted it to the Google Play Store
+∗ Developed using Android Studio and Kotlin

-∗ Developed using Android Studio and Kotlin/Java
+∗ Generates random numbers up to 2.1 billion by entering a range.